Information on this website comes from experts in the CU Boulder Bursar’s Office, the Office of the University Controller, the IRS and Turbotax.

 - Box 4 shows any adjustments the school has made to qualified expenses reported on a previous year's 1098-T. If it turns out a previous year's expenses were lower than initially reported, the student may be responsible for additional tax for that year.

 - Box 5 shows the amount of scholarships and grants that were paid directly to the school for the student's expenses.
 Scholarships and grants may reduce the amount of qualified expenses the student can use when calculating a credit.
-Please note that the CARES Act Grant is not included in Box 5 because it is not includible in your gross income according to the IRS.
-Learn more by visiting the IRS webpage: FAQs: Higher Education Emergency Relief Fund and Emergency Financial Aid Grants under the CARES Act.
+Please note that grants from Higher Education Emergency Relief Funds (HEERF) are not included in Box 5 because they are not includable in your gross income according to the IRS.
+Learn more by visiting IRS webpage: Higher Education Emergency Grants Frequently Asked Questions.

 - Box 6 shows any adjustments the school has made to scholarships and grants reported on a previous year's 1098-T. These adjustments may affect the student's tax liability for the previous year, so the student may have to file an amended return.